 Content is king – use it wisely

 There are many basic eCommerce marketing mistakes you can make if you are trying digital marketing for the first time.
 Talking to the wrong audience or content that seems aggressively self-promoting is a big no-no. Do not stick to only one type of delivery and try to diversify across different mediums.
+For that, you should start creating create content at scale to get noticeable results across all platforms.
 You should also provide a call to action even if it is a simple click to read more about your services.

 Video content might seem intimidating, but with just a few hours, you can create something that is engaging.
 You cannot overlook the power and reach of platforms like TikTok, particularly if your audience uses it regularly.
 The video content needs to be engaging and must give the overall ethos of your brand and its products.